 In addition to private individual and group disability insurance plans, you may also be covered by a state disability insurance plan offered in one of five states.
 These states require employers to provide disability benefits coverage to employees for off-the-job injury or illness.

 Employers can obtain disability insurance coverage for their employees though an insurance carrier authorized by the state department overseeing the program.
 States also offer the option for employers to self-insure their employee disability benefits.

-State-provided short-term disability insurance is available in the following U.S. states and territories:
+State-provided short-term disability insurance is available in the following U.S. states:

 Read on to learn more.